BinitaBharati/jmschirp/README.md

 Todo

 ### Pre-requisites
-* Java6 or higher is required.
+* Java6 or higher should be present.
+* Leningen 2.3 or higher should be present.

 ## Usage